JuliaIO/TranscodingStreams.jl/docs/src/examples.md

 In the case where you need to reuse the wrapped stream, the code above must be slightly modified because the transcoding stream may read more bytes than necessary from the wrapped stream.
-Wrapping the stream with `NoopStream` solves the problem because adjacent transcoding streams share the same buffer.
+Wrapping the stream with `NoopStream` solves the problem because any extra data read after the end of the chunk will be stored back in the internal buffer of the wrapped transcoding stream.
 ```julia
 using CodecZlib
 using TranscodingStreams